algaru01/TFM/SLURM/docker/README.md

 ---

-Specifically, this will create two types of containers:
+Specifically, this will create three types of containers:
 * *Head Node*.
 Node running the *slurmctld* daemon that manages jobs.
 * *Compute Node*.
 Node running the *slurmd* daemon that executes jobs.
+* *Database Node*.
+Node running the *slurmdbd* daemon for accounting jobs.
+* *NFS Node*.
+Node running a NFS server in case you need it.

 ## Folder Structure
 ### `dockerfile/`